Find and compare cheap insurance quotes for Canadians

 Find out what isn't covered

 If you read the insurance fine print, you'll see some exclusions.
-Every insurance policy has gaps in coverage.
+Every insurance policy has coverage gaps.
 If you're unsure, ask your provider what they are.
-For instance, coverage for a burst pipe is available in most policies, but if a sewer backs up or melting snow ends up in your house, that's a different water risk.
+For instance, coverage for a burst pipe is available in most policies, but if a sewer backs up or melting snow enters your house, that's a different water risk.

 Manage your payments

-If you miss a payment, you could be seen as a higher risk resulting in higher premiums.
+If you miss a payment, you could be seen as a higher risk, resulting in higher premiums.
 If you can afford it, there may be a discount for paying your premiums annually instead of monthly.
 If you want to change companies, the best time to do it is when you're up for renewal.
-Mid policy cancellations could result in penalties and fees, but sometimes worth the savings.
+Mid-policy cancellations could result in penalties and fees, but they may be worth the savings.

 Minimize risk